Petersen helps Kings beat Blues 2-1 for 6th straight win

 Binnington made his fifth consecutive start and sixth in the team’s last seven games.
 He stopped 19 shots in falling to 8-6-2.

 St. Louis was unable to score with a 6-on-5 skating advantage for 3:25 on a delayed penalty in the third.

+“We’re not getting rewarded for some of the work that we’re doing, but we can do a little bit more and get some puck luck,” Blues defenseman Torey Krug said.
+“We’ve got to earn it right now.
+We’ve just got to get a little greasier around the net and make it harder for their defensemen and their goalies.”

-Sundqvist scored on the ensuing power play at 18:14.
+Sundqvist did score on the ensuing power play at 18:14 and that snapped a 139:33 scoreless streak that dated back to the second period of Saturday’s game against San Jose.

 INJURIES